jkunimune/Djastiz/en-Specification.md

 ### Numerals

 The last Oltilip part of speech is the numeral.
 Oltilip contains many mechanisms for describing numbers in precise mathematical ways.
-However, for the non-mathemetician, most of this is unnecessary.
+However, for the non-mathematician, most of this is unnecessary.
 Luckily, basic numbers are also extremely easy to construct.
 The ten basic numerals are the digits from zero to nine.

 | Symbol | Word |
 |-----|-----|